-Trg republike 3, 1000 Ljubljana, Slovenia • t: +386 (0)82053 400 • www.acer.europa.eu

-1 11 8 restraints in the introduction of the Due to the budgetary - Practical solutions will have Department, planned enhancement and actions, constraints in 2017 to be adopted for the DIR office, the change of IT services providers and 2018 and the fact registration process IT section of the during 2018 for reasons of public that the ARIS hosting envisaged by REMIT.
-ADMIN procurement which will still impact was changed into an department the Agency in 2019. in-house data centre - Revision of the Work arrangement in 2017, Programme and review of the disaster recovery priorities in line with the data centre does not available funds and exist anymore and allocation of human just basic recovery is resources. maintained which may hamper operational reliability.
-2. Data quality Internal/ This risks to Reduce - Raise awareness among EU Market Q1 - Q4 The Agency is tasked to collect data External negatively impact institutions, National Surveillance and for the purpose of market External REMIT-related Regulatory Authorities, Conduct monitoring in accordance with the stakeholders, on the benefits Department REMIT implementing acts and to market monitoring of the proper share it with NRAs and other by the MSC implementation of REMIT. relevant authorities for their department and by market monitoring activities.
-NRAs as a spill-over. - Practical solutions will have There is a risk that the task will not 7 to be adopted. be effectively performed, with an - impact on the quality of the data collected under REMIT, due to the lack of IT budget in order to licence software and upgrade ARIS (validation rules, electronic formats J 1 changes) and, insufficient human resources.
+Trg republike 3, 1000 Ljubljana, Slovenia • t: +386 (0)82053 400 • www.acer.europa.eu restraints in the introduction of the planned enhancement and actions, the change of IT services providers during 2018 for reasons of public procurement which will still impact the Agency in 2019.
+Due to the budgetary constraints in 2017 and 2018 and the fact that the ARIS hosting was changed into an in-house data centre arrangement in 2017, the disaster recovery data centre does not exist anymore and just basic recovery is maintained which may hamper operational reliability. - Practical solutions will have to be adopted for the registration process envisaged by REMIT.
+Revision of the Work Programme and review of priorities in line with the available funds and allocation of human resources.
+Department, DIR office, IT section of the ADMIN department 2.
+Data quality The Agency is tasked to collect data for the purpose of market monitoring in accordance with the REMIT implementing acts and to share it with NRAs and other relevant authorities for their market monitoring activities.
+There is a risk that the task will not be effectively performed, with an impact on the quality of the data collected under REMIT, due to the lack of IT budget in order to licence software and upgrade ARIS (validation rules, electronic formats Internal/ External This risks to negatively impact REMIT-related market monitoring by the MSC department and by NRAs as a spill-over.
+Reduce - Raise awareness among EU institutions, National Regulatory Authorities, stakeholders, on the benefits of the proper implementation of REMIT.
+Practical solutions will have to be adopted.
+Market Surveillance and Conduct Department Q1 - Q4

+changes) and, insufficient human

+resources.

+resources.
 3. Market monitoring of trading activity in wholesale energy markets - MSC department The Agency deploys an automatic surveillance tool - in which the Agency has made significant investments in the last five years to screen more than 1.5 million transactions and orders to trade per day.
 The screening renders a number of alerts (or a suspicions event) which are expected to reach 80.000 - 90,000 in 2018 for the EU.
 These alerts require further screening and a proportion may require a preliminary assessment to be then disseminated to NRAs who are responsible for investigating and enforcement of REMIT.
 If the Agency lacks budget to support the automatic surveillance tool (SMARTS) the Agency might resort to Excel spreadsheets to manually analyse the REMIT data, but it would not be able to screen all the data due to the lack of human resources.
 As a result, a significant amount of REMIT data would not be screened for possible Internal/ External The Agency is tasked to perform market surveillance and disseminate to NRAs instances of suspicious trading activities in a secure way.
 Reduce Raise awareness among EU institutions, National Regulatory Authorities, stakeholders, on the benefits of the proper implementation of REMIT.
 Practical solutions will have to be adopted.
 Market Surveillance and Conduct Department Q1 - Q4